benday-inc/csharp-for-beginners-2025/code-samples/video-20-thread-safe-collections-code-samples.md

-# Code Samples for Title: Thread-Safe Collections
+# Code Samples, Tables, and Diagrams for: Thread-Safe Collections

-This file contains all code samples from the video.
+This file contains code samples, tables, and diagrams from the video.

 ## Slide 3: List<T> Under Pressure